 Do Maine coon cats have an “M” on their forehead?

-Do Maine coon cats have an “M” on their forehead?
+Do Maine Coons have an “M” on their forehead?
 (Find Out)

 What is the 'M' marking on a cat's forehead?

-The distinctive 'M' shape on a cat's forehead is a common marking seen in tabby-patterned cats, which includes Maine Coon cats.
-It's important to note that this 'M' marking is not exclusive to the Maine Coon breed; instead, it can be observed on any Maine Coon cat with tabby-patterned fur, regardless of their color.
+The distinctive 'M' shape on a cat's forehead is a common marking seen in tabby-patterned cats, which includes some Maine Coons.
+This striking feature is not exclusive to the Maine Coon breed; instead, it can be observed on any cat with tabby-patterned fur, regardless of their breed or color.

 What does the 'M' marking mean?

-The 'M' marking serves as a distinctive indicator of a cat being a tabby, the most prevalent color pattern among cats.
-It's worth noting that while some Maine Coon cats may display the 'M' marking on their foreheads, it is not a universal feature for this breed.
+The 'M' marking serves as a clear indicator that a cat has a tabby pattern, which is the most prevalent coat pattern among cats.
+While some Maine Coons may display the 'M' marking on their foreheads, it is not a defining characteristic of the breed.

-Does all Maine Cone Have an M mark?
+Do all Maine Coon Have an M mark?

-Why do some people associate the 'M' marking with Maine Coon cats?
+Why do some people associate the 'M' marking with Maine Coons?

 Are there any other breeds of cats that have the 'm' marking on their forehead?